8,673,324 | Titles Scanned |

 NGSS Ecosystems: Interactions, Energy, and Dynamics: HS-LS2-6

-Evaluate the claims, evidence, and reasoning that the complex interactions in ecosystems maintain relatively consistent numbers and types of organisms in stable conditions, but changing conditions may result in a new ecosystem.
+Evaluate claims, evidence, and reasoning that the complex interactions in ecosystems maintain relatively consistent numbers and types of organisms in stable conditions, but changing conditions may result in a new ecosystem.

 NGSS Biological Evolution: Unity and Diversity: HS-LS4-5